rupea/LabelFilters/README.md

 The linear classifiers are stored in an SVMLight like format.

-The first row in the file is a header:
+The first row in the file is an optional header:

 ```
 nClasses nFeatures